shmkinney/BCB546_UNIXassignment/README.md

 sort -k3,3n tchr9.txt > tichr9.txt

 sort -k3,3n tchr10.txt > tichr10.txt

+**Sort chromosome data by decreasing position, while missing data is replaced by the character "-".
+This gives completed files for decreasing position and missing data is encoded by "-"; files are labeled with m or t for maize or teosinte, d for decreasing, and chr{number} for specific chromosome number.

 sed 's/?/-/g' mchr1.txt | (head -n 1 && tail -n +2 | sort -k3,3nr) > mdchr1.txt